Sabicool/Medicine/01 Disciplines/Clinical/Emergencies/Advanced Life Support.md

 > [!NOTE]
 > The highest priorities in resuscitation is:
 > - Good quality CPR
+> - Ensuring help is on the way
 > - Reducing time to defibrillation
 > Once defibrillator pads are attached, do a rhythm assessment as soon as possible.
 Chest compressions and ventilation must be undertaken immediately but should not delay attempts to deliver the first shock to defibrillate those patients in VF/pVT